e-Sword Screenshots

 I sent out a few emails this past week, asking some users to send me: 1) a screenshot

-What follows are pictures of the e-
+What follows are pictures of the e-Sword Desktop of real live people (some of them

 Rick Meyers

-Creator of e-
+Creator of e-Sword

 My personal layouts are different for each different computer's screen resolution,